 The Russian Tarot of St. Petersburg – A short review

-A couple of months ago I found myself looking for some new cards.
+A couple of months ago I found myself looking for a new Tarot deck.
 I love to see how different artists can come up with their own view of the Tarot.
-But I’m also always amazed at the amount of crap out there too.
-Just so you know: I’m not a fan of all these cheap game of thrones inspired decks where boobs take more space than actual symbolism.
-Show a little respect to the High Priestess: she’s seen enough.
+But I’m also always amazed at the amount of poor quality decks exist.
+I’m not a fan of all these cheap game of thrones inspired decks where boobs take more space than actual symbolism.
+Show a little respect to the High Priestess… she’s seen enough.

 And that’s probably why I immediately loved the Russian Tarot of St. Petersburg painted by Yuri Shakov.
 This deck is one of the most beautiful I have stumbled upon so far.
-First, the quality of the illustration is one that only comes with the work of a real artist.
+It’s a true work of art.
 I could not find much information about Shakov himself unfortunately but I’m still looking.

-The look and feel of the deck is very Eastern European and reminds me very much on the colours and canvas I used to see at my grandparents’ place.
-Vibrant colours, fantastic folkloric clothes and an easy-to-learn RWS based system make this deck very approachable and just lovely.
+The look and feel of the deck is very Eastern European and reminds me very much on the colours and canvas I would see at my grandma’s place: Vibrant colours, fantastic folkloric clothes and an easy-to-read RWS based system make this deck very approachable and just lovely.

-Fact 1: The 2 original arcanas are represented respecting the original Marseille/RWS order.
+Fact 1: The 2 arcanas follow the original Marseille/RWS order.
 No fantasy or made up card is to be found.
 22 major cards and the 4 minor suits are there.
 This is great for beginners because you can start using this deck while still learning the basics without risking any confusion.

-Fact 5: It’s so easy to read!
-This deck focuses on the main characteristics of each card and often on just a figure.
+Fact 5: The deck is so easy to read!
+Each card focuses on just a figure and is right on point.
 There is little background information, not many details and secondary scenes.
 This can help beginners focus on the main messages of each card without being confused by an artist’s addition or interpretation that would come on top of the basic knowledge of Tarot.

 The minor arcana of the Tarot of St. Petersburg is worth buying it alone.
 The illustrations are so clear.
 So gorgeous too.
 Each card of the minor arcana tells a simple story, largely based on the Rider Waite Smith deck.
 You can use them to go very, very deep in your interpretation.

-So to conclude: I really recommend any Tarot reader to have the St. Petersburg deck at hand.
-It will be a precious addition to your collection.
+To conclude: the St. Petersburg deck is a precious addition to your collection.
 It can be used by advanced and beginners readers alike and there will always be something new to discover.
 The only tiny flaw of this deck, to me, is the size of the actual illustrations as the golden background takes a lot of space on each card.
 I prefer larger formats.
 But this is totally subjective and that size may work well for others.